-Changing guitar strings actually isn’t too difficult of a task, but it can be very intimidating if you’ve never done it before.
+Changing guitar strings on an electric or acoustic guitar actually isn’t too difficult of a task, but it can be very intimidating if you’ve never done it before.

 Whether you’re a beginning or advanced guitarist that has never changed strings before, changing strings is a skill that be easily acquired through some simple instructions and a little bit of practice.